This post was originally published on September 1, 2016 and has been updated for accuracy and comprehensiveness.

 - Improper camera placement.
 Position cameras in areas with strong Wi-Fi connection and a clear view of the monitored area, avoiding obstructions and bright lights.

 - Lack of remote access capabilities.
 Business owners should have the ability to monitor and control their surveillance system from anywhere, at any time.
+If only part of your staff is in-office due to COVID-19, remote access is critical to securing your business.

 - Weak or no password protection.
 Password-protect surveillance system access to prevent cyber attackers from disabling cameras.
+Consider further enhancing login security with multifactor authentication.

 A surveillance system can prevent loss and serve as a valuable asset to your business, but only if it is properly employed.
 Avoid making costly mistakes by working with a trusted security provider to ensure your surveillance system is well designed, installed and monitored for optimal protection.